 For now, we have very scarce data on “natural” aging of “natural” animals and have to rely on statistics for lab strains of animals that are cheaper to keep in large numbers, such as worms and flies.
 Even for these “unnatural” mice, I do not think that we yet have the lifespan data on “Yamanaka infusion”; instead, we saw encouraging results on some overall health markers in progeric mice.
 In order to rationalize the hypothetical rejuvenation reset, one has to imagine that Yamanaka factors work differently in different cell types, re-aligning each cell to its original profile.
 That sounds like too much to hope for as a solution to rejuvenation.

 Speaking of resetting epigenetics and thus aging, there is already solid evidence that this happens every day when children are born.
 If aging was a one-way process, then our children would be born old, but they are not.
 There is a strong connection with aging and embryology, so why is it that an old oocyte cell grows into a young organism rather than an already aged one?

 I love this “germ line reset” question.
 I see two and a half possibilities here:

-1: The germline needs no reset because it does not age.
+1: The germline needs no reset.
 The germline is created early; very few cell cycles happen between generations.
-If some damage does occur, it is selected against in cell-level, or later organism-level, competition.
+If some damage does occur, it is selected against at the cellular level or, later, at the organism level.

 The use of AI, specifically deep learning, in research has been in the news a great deal lately; how are you using it as part of your research?